tkuo-tkuo/ML-Security-in-Computer-Vision-System/README.md

 # Final Year Thesis
-Final Year Thesis Project (COMP4981H) for Computer Science Students in HKUST
+Final Year Thesis Project (COMP4981H) for Computer Science Students in HKUST <br/>
+This repo. is no longer maintained and updated (May 2020). <br/>
+Full experimental results and reports were stored in HKUST lab servers and may not be accessible here.

 ## Introduction